Aysel Teymurzadeh

-Aysel Teymurzadeh (Aysel Teymurzadə; born 25 April 1989, Baku) is an Azerbaijani pop and R&B singer.
+Aysel Teymurzadeh (Aysel Teymurzadə; born 25 April 1989 in Baku, Soviet Union) is an Azerbaijani pop and R&B singer.
 She and Arash represented Azerbaijan in the Eurovision Song Contest 2009 with the song "Always", finishing third.

 Biography

 Aysel was born in the Azerbaijani capital Baku, the youngest of the three daughters of a journalist and university professor.
 She is a descendant of the nineteenth-century Azerbaijani author and journalist Hasan bey Zardabi.
 Her maternal grandmother was half-Russian-half-Ukrainian.
 Aysel started to sing at the age of four, and the piano became her passion since childhood.

 Aysel graduated from the Intellect Lyceum in Baku and attended Texas High School (Texarkana, Texas) in 2005–2006.
 Within days of her arrival in the United States, she signed up for the local choir and began training for young vocalists competitions.
 While in the U.S., Aysel won three gold medals at contests held at Southern Arkansas University and at the University of Texas at Austin.
 In 2005, she participated in Season 4 of the national song contest Yeni Ulduz ("New Star").
 As of January 2009, Teymurzadeh was majoring in International Relations at the Azerbaijan University of Languages.